-Students have the ability to make official requests for master's level course credit to be transferred into the MAC degree from another institution.
+Students have the ability to make official requests for master's level course credit to be transferred into your degree program from another institution.
 By completing all necessary steps, students may have the ability to decrease their coursework at Westminster by fulfilling a portion of the degree requirements with previous courses.

-Students are able to transfer CCEF courses taken through the School of Biblical Counseling into the MAC program.
-As long as they meet the criteria, students can follow the steps outlined to receive credit toward their MAC degree.
+Students are able to transfer CCEF courses taken through the School of Biblical Counseling into the MAC or MACS programs.
+As long as they meet the criteria, students can follow the steps outlined to receive credit toward their degree.

-Students interested in transferring credit from other institutions should complete all necessary steps.
+Students interested in transferring credit from other institutions should complete all necessary steps outlined here.
 Westminster Theological Seminary values and seeks to uphold the educational perspective it offers.
-Due to the goal of the MAC program, requests may not be granted.
+Due to the goal of our unique programs, requests may not be granted.

 Transfer of credit from Christian Counseling & Educational Foundation (CCEF)